A Soccer Ball Is Kicked

 The Role of Aerodynamics: Air Resistance and the Magnus Effect

-As mentioned, air resistance is a significant factor influencing a soccer ball's trajectory.
+As noted, air resistance is a significant factor influencing a soccer ball's trajectory.
 It's a force that opposes the motion of the ball, slowing it down and altering its path.
 The magnitude of air resistance depends on several factors:

 • Velocity: The faster the ball moves, the greater the air resistance.